209163/IT_APP_WE0730_business_card_reader/README.md

 ##### python manage.py makemigrations business_card_reader_app
 ##### python manage.py migrate business_card_reader_app

+#### You should remember to repeat this steps after every change in database's structure.

 ## Running the server
 ### Type in your console:
 #### python manage.py runserver